GEO-IASS/multispectralcompression/README.md

   * lossless metadata (converting from a GeoTiff and back preserves metadata)
 * tile support (for fast viewing)
 * interlacing support (like Adam7) AND/OR pyramid support (for fast viewing at lower resolutions)

+### General requirements
 * has to be "simple"
+  * means "design the algorithm and the implementation such that as little as possible documentation is needed to fully document the algorithm and the implementation", also, "if it is fundamentally hard to explain it's not simple"
   * implies making elegant choices and writing clean code.
-  * implies "needing as small as possible documentation to fully document the algorithm and the implementation"
 * has to be "well documented"
   * means "not lacking any vital documentation"
   * implies documented code for the reference implementation

-Desired features:
+### Desired features
 * support for a "no data" value (equivalent to an alpha channel with full transparency, but maybe enbeddable in the data itself
 * support for different resolutions for different channels (hard!)
 * support for different bit dephts for different channels (hard?)